 Some doubtless have absorbed that noxious dogma of Calvinism — that the child of God can never be lost.
 No matter what he does, his heavenly destiny is secure, they allege.

 But when the righteous turns away from his righteousness, and commits iniquity, and does according to all the abominations that the wicked man does, shall he live?
 None of his righteous deeds that he has done shall be remembered: in his trespass that he has trespassed, and in his sin that he has sinned, in them shall he die (Ezek.
 18:24).

 These are sobering words indeed.
 The fate of the rebel is too transparent to misunderstand.

-The benefits of this study may be twofold.
-First, it can serve as a preventive for those of us who want to enter heaven more than anything else, and we are concerned about how to maintain our spiritual integrity; how to avoid some of the pitfalls that lie in that perilous route.
+First, it can serve as a preventive for those of us who want to enter heaven more than anything else.
+We are concerned about how to maintain our spiritual integrity.
+We want to know how to avoid some of the pitfalls that lie in that perilous route.

 Life is filled with struggle and heartache.
-But giving in never accomplishes anything.
+But giving in to evil never accomplishes anything.
 It only complicates.